 Whisk together the flour, salt, chocolate chips, and toffee bits in a medium mixing bowl.

 The dough should be cool to the touch and quite stiff.
 Transfer it to the prepared baking pan in a big mound, then gently flatten it with your hands and spread it evenly to the edges and corners.
 It does get sticky, and there are two things I would suggest to avoid this: 1) put on food-grade latex gloves to press the dough into the pan, or 2) press down the dough most of the way, then place a big piece of plastic wrap directly on the surface and use a mini rolling pin or a straight glass to flatten the dough evenly.
-I used a combination of both steps.
+I used a combination of both steps to get the flattest possible surface.

-Place the pan in the fridge for about 15-20 minutes, then transfer it to the oven and bake for 60 minutes, rotating the pan halfway through.
+If the dough softens too much during the previous step, place the pan in the fridge for about 30-60 minutes, or until the dough firms up, then transfer it to the oven and bake for 45 minutes, rotating the pan halfway through.
 The butter will still be bubbling.
-Increase the oven temperature to 325°F and continue baking for another 10-15 minutes (or see the notes above if you have softer/crisper preferences).
+Increase the oven temperature to 325°F and continue baking for another 25 minutes (or see the notes above if you have softer/crisper preferences).

 Set the pan over a metal cooling rack and let the shortbread cool completely in the pan.
 Pull it up and out using the overhanging parchment paper.